okgrow/analytics/README.md

-# okgrow:analytics
+# Complete analytics integration for Meteor
-Simple analytics integration for meteor using [analytics.js](https://segment.com/docs/libraries/analytics.js/) under the hood.
-Use one API to record and send your data to various analytics platforms.
+Use one API to record and send your data from your Meteor app to your analytics platforms using [analytics.js](https://segment.com/docs/libraries/analytics.js/) under the hood.

 ### Installation